 You will be connected to the sexual assault crisis center nearest you.
 A counselor/advocate is available 24 hours a day, seven days a week to listen and offer support, as well as to provide you with information and resources to help you best decide what to do next.
 All services are free and confidential.

-You are encouraged to speak to the Title IX Coordinator to make formal reports of incidents.
+You are encouraged to speak to the Title IX and Equity Coordinator to make formal reports of incidents.

 Resources for Preventable Sexually Transmitted Diseases

 City of Hartford Department of Health and Human Services (Burgdorf Health Center)

 Hartford, CT 06112